Punktum-dk/epp-service-specification/README.md

 </epp>
 ```

-To assist the registrant the registrar can offer collect the accept of terms and conditions for DK Hostmaster and indicate the accept of these via the extension: `dkhm:orderconfirmationToken`.
+To assist the registrant the registrar can offer collect the accept of terms and conditions for Punktum dk and indicate the accept of these via the extension: `dkhm:orderconfirmationToken`.

 Then the request would have to be extended with the use of the mentioned extension: